(Updated Sept 10th 2014)

 On March 20th 2013 the CRD announced that it had bought a parcel of land on Viewfield Road in Esquimalt as the potential location for a new sludge treatment plant.
 The CRD announced it had entered into an agreement to buy 1.7 hectares of land, in two parcels, for $17 million.
 The land is currently the site of Wilson Foods, next to the popular Wholesale Club warehouse, and backs onto the E&N rail line and a B.C.
 Hydro substation in an industrial part of the township.

 On July 3rd 2013 the CRD Board decided to abandon the idea of a sludge treatment plant on Viewfield Road in Esquimalt.
 However there is still an agreement to purchase the land with a closing date of September 2014.

 UNCERTAINTIES IN PRESENT PLAN

-It is expected that the current cost estimate of the plan of $783 Million capital costs and on going $14.5 Million operating costs, which were “Class C” estimates (which means +/- 25%) will be exceeded as is the norm for mega projects of this type.
+It was expected that the current cost estimate of the plan of $788.5 Million capital costs and on going $14.5 Million operating costs, which were “Class C” estimates (which means +/- 25%) would be exceeded as is the norm for mega projects of this type.
 (The estimate was increased from $783 to $788.5 Million in May 2014) There was an assumption that there would be $5 Million in resource recovery revenue in the annual operating costs.
 This was hypothetical.

 On March 27th 2013 the CRD Board gave second reading to a loan authorisation by-law (#3887) for the borrowing of $100 Million to cover approved budgeted costs for the immediate future.
 On April 10th 2013 the CRD had another by-law (#3888) that would enable temporary borrowing of the $100 Million since the Municipal Finance Authority funding was not available until the fall of 2013.
 Both Bylaw #3888 and #3887 were approved by the Board on April 10th 2013.